What to do if you cannot speak to an academic advisor before your registration time

 This usually has nothing to do with a test score and often has to do with a prerequisite that is not a course.
 In addition to prerequisite courses, some common prerequisites for business courses that can generate this message are as follows:

-- Students must have 54 hours to take 3000 level business courses.
+- Students must have 54 hours to take all other 3000 level business courses.

 - Students must have 84 hours to take 4000 level business courses.

 - ENG 3100 or CTE 3340 with a minimum grade of "C" is required prior to taking any 4000 level business course.
-This prerequisite is waived for non-business majors.
+Non-business majors must have completed their major Writing in the Discipline class, with a minimum grade of "C".

 - Students must have the COB Honors Program designation to register for any business course with a "410" section number.